Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### Is it possible to calculate margin as-of an historical date?

+Yes:

-Yes, in the API, see "Business date and time" section in [API definition][api-definition].
+- in the API, see "Business date and time" section in [API definition][api-definition]
+- on GUI, use "Historical calculation" checkbox

 Calculations may performed on historical dates from 18 March 2019 onwards.

 Historical requests can take several minutes to perform.
 A request might be refused if the CPME calculation cluster is busy as there is an upper limit on the